MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab10_Query and Search FHIR.md

 Note: Because of the potential for "open-ended" searches with \_include and \_revinclude, the number of results returned from these searches is capped to an arbitrary limit on the FHIR service in Azure Health Data Services.

-Exercise Task
+### Task 1

-1. Using the FHIR Search collection in Postman, search for PractitionerRole Resources and include the associated Practitioner Resources in the results.
+1. Using the **FHIR Search collection** in **Postman**, search for **PractitionerRole Resources** and include the associated **Practitioner Resources** in the results.

-2. Do a search using \_revinclude to discover all PractitionerRole Resources for an Organization.
+1. Do a search using **\_revinclude** to discover all PractitionerRole Resources for an Organization.
 For more examples of searches with the \_include and \_revinclude parameters, please see the [FHIR search examples](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/search-samples) page.

-### Step 7 - Use a Custom Search Parameter
+## Exercise 7: Use a Custom Search Parameter

 At some point, you will find a use case where you need to retrieve information that none of the default search parameters in FHIR are cut out for.
 To address this, FHIR provides a way to define your own custom search parameters for specialized queries.

-Exercise Task
+### Task 1

 1. To create a new search parameter, you need to POST a SearchParameter Resource to the FHIR service database.
-See the Create New Search Parameter call in the FHIR Search Postman collection for an example.
-When ready, go ahead and run the Create New Search Parameter call in Postman.
+See the **Create New Search Parameter call** in the **FHIR Search Postman collection** for an example.

+1. When ready, go ahead and run the **Create New Search Parameter** call in **Postman**.

-2. To perform a search using the custom search parameter that you just created, first [follow these instructions](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-do-custom-search#test-search-parameters) to test the search parameter.
+1. To perform a search using the custom search parameter that you just created, first [**follow these instructions**](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-do-custom-search#test-search-parameters) to test the search parameter.
 Return here when you have finished the process.

-3. Then, [run a re-index job](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-run-a-reindex) on your FHIR service to activate the new search parameter.
+1. Then, [**run a re-index job**](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-run-a-reindex) on your FHIR service to activate the new search parameter.
 You can use the Reindex call in the FHIR Search collection to accomplish this.

-4.  *Note:* Reindexing can take up to several minutes.
+1.  *Note:* Reindexing can take up to several minutes.

-5. Once you have tested the new search parameter and re-indexed the FHIR service database, try running the Search by Custom Search Parameter call in the FHIR Search collection.
+1. Once you have tested the new search parameter and re-indexed the FHIR service database, try running the **Search by Custom Search Parameter** call in the **FHIR Search collection**.
 You should receive a Bundle with results filtered by the custom search parameter.

-What does success look like for Lab-04?
+What does success look like for Lab-10?

 -   Develop a basic understanding of how to perform FHIR search operations in FHIR service.
 -   Perform several queries using paired/multiple parameters for Common and Composite Search.